-4. As a follow-up to requests by various multilateral environmental agreements, a database of requests directed to UNEP from the governing bodies and secretariats of multilateral environmental agreements has been developed.
-It is intended to serve as a tool to better respond to requests from multilateral environmental agreements and to any concerns raised by secretariats.
+4. As a follow-up to requests by various multilateral environmental agreements, a database of requests directed to UNEP from the governing bodies and secretariats of multilateral environmental agreements (MEAs) has been developed.
+It is intended to serve as a tool to better respond to requests from MEAs and to any concerns raised by secretariats.
 Furthermore, UNEP has prioritized the requests to make effective use of its limited resources.
-In addition, specific requests made directly by countries to UNEP regarding the implementation of multilateral environmental agreements are considered on a case-by-case basis.
+In addition, specific requests made directly by countries to UNEP regarding the implementation of MEAs are considered on a case-by-case basis.